connexcs/docs/scriptforge.md

 The first message to be processed can take up to 300ms to instantiate, further messages (in proximity) will be processed near instantaneously.

-### Javascript

-The exit() function must be called to return the result and mark the message processing as complete.
-If exit() is not called the process will be terminated at the limited time.
-Once exit() is called the process will continue to run for x2 the allocated time to finish any asynchronous tasks issued to it.
-At which point the process is frozen until another message arrives.
-If it stays frozen with no new messages for 60 seconds the process is terminated.

-### PHP

-PHP runs as a single-thread non-concurrent process.
-A PHP process must return a result with the standard return syntax.
-As there is no concurrency this marks the end of processing the message.
-The process will remain idle for the next 60 seconds, if there are no messages within this time, the process is terminated.

 ### Durability